collocations.org

 This plant has beautifully variegated leaves.

-It was spring and the trees were coming into leaf. | In the spring the plant began to put out new leaves.
+In the spring the plant began to put out new leaves.

 shed

-Deciduous trees shed their leaves in autumn.
+Deciduous trees shed their leaves annually.

-LEAF + VERB
+leaf + VERB

 Spring arrived and the first green leaves began to appear.